-There is little precedent for multi-agent variants of these planning and scheduling technologies, and fewer examples of demonstrations.
-See18 for an example of multi-rover autonomous operations and19 for multi-aircraft / multi-spacecraft networks for earth observations, and20 for recent work on constellation communication networks and tasking.
-A particularly close example is21 which discusses the science benefit of a constellation for multi-angle simultaneous observations of the Earth atmosphere.
-In that work, Nag et. al optimize the constellation's configuration to maximize science gain.
+There are relatively few precedents for multi-agent variants of these planning and scheduling technologies, and even fewer examples of demonstrations, beyond the work in.
+See for an example of multi-rover autonomous operations and for multi-aircraft / multi-spacecraft networks for earth observations, and for recent work on constellation communication networks and tasking.
+A particularly close example is work by Nag et al., which discusses the science benefit of a constellation for multi-angle simultaneous observations of the Earth atmosphere.
+In that work, Nag et al. optimize the constellation's configuration to maximize science gain.
 However, onboard autonomy was not considered.
-In22 an optimization framework is presented that can schedule multi-satelite constellations.
-However, the framework in2 ((like all related work mentioned) is optimized for quick convergence; in contrast, the work in this paper produces provably optimal schedules.
-In this work we focus on analyzing the benefit of communications and onboard planning.
+In an optimization framework is presented that can schedule multi-satellite constellations.
+However, the framework in (like all related work mentioned) is optimized for quick convergence; in contrast, the work in this paper produces provably optimal schedules.
+We focus on analyzing the benefit of communications and onboard planning.
 We take as input models of dust devil activity and a simplified model of the spacecraft dynamics and controls to allow a comprehensive, long-term study of the efficacy of the network.